aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 value passed to ZPSP (`q1.r`) must correspond to the number of valence electrons for that atom.
 The use of ZPSP in LOAD activates the calculation of the core contribution, which is added to the field's value.
+The core densities are those of the neutral free atoms (all-electron B86bPBE, frozen orbitals), and they are available only for the usual pseudopotential cores of each element: closed-shell cores ([He], [Ne], [Ar], [Ar]3d10, ...), including semicore choices, and the f-in-core cores of the lanthanides and actinides.
+This covers, for instance, all the PAW potentials distributed with VASP.
+If the core for a given ZPSP is not available, critic2 stops with an error message listing the valid ZPSP values for that element.
+A ZPSP equal to the atomic number means the atom has no core.
 Most of the time, core augmentation is not entirely satisfactory, and is best avoided if possible (e.g. by writing the all-electron density using the PAW transformation, if PAW is being used).